ibm-cloud-docs/secrets-manager/rotate-secret.md

 {: api}

-You can delete secrets by calling the {{site.data.keyword.secrets-manager_short}} API.
+You can rotate secrets by calling the {{site.data.keyword.secrets-manager_short}} API.

 The following example request creates a new version of your secret.
 When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
 {: curl}